Skip to main content

 Robotics Departments

-Because our team has over 50 members, Rocky Mountain Robotics Team 662 is split into nine separate departments focusing on one specific aspect.
-Each department is led by a Student Vice President who has specialized knowledge about the areas the department focuses on and is guided by an Adult Mentor who shares wisdom and aids in teaching the student members.
+Because our team has over 50 members, Rocky Mountain Robotics Team 662 is split into nine separate departments focusing on specific aspects.
+Each department is led by a Student Vice President who has specialized knowledge about the area and is guided by an Adult Mentor who shares wisdom and aids in teaching the student members.

 • Drive Train: Designs and builds the drive base of the robot, making it mobile and allowing for movement on the field.
 Also works on the bumpers and wiring plates.